 The awards were launched under the Chairmanship of Edmund C. Bovey in 1978 with a focus on celebrating the extraordinary contributions made by individuals and companies through philanthropy, volunteerism and innovative partnerships.
 Past winners include The Hon.
 Hilary M. Weston, 26th Lieutenant Governor of Ontario; Margot Holmes, Executive Director of the Vancouver Island Symphony; and Manulife, for their long-term partnership with Luminato Festival.

-Nominations for the 2017 BftA Awards are now open.
-Nomination deadline is February 15, 2017.
+Nominations for the 2017 BftA Awards are now closed.
+Winners to be announced in the coming months.

 Our 38th Annual Business for the Arts Awards Gala took place November 16, 2016 at Canada’s National Ballet School, hosted by BftA’s President & CEO, Nichole Anderson.
 The evening began with a reception and awards show, where we honoured this year’s incredible five award winners.
 The show was filled with inspiring performances, tributes and speeches, as Canada’s arts and business leaders came together to celebrate the extraordinary contributions and commitment to the arts through philanthropy, unique and innovative partnerships, and volunteerism.